AbstractSDK/cw-orchestrator/docs/src/interchain/integrations/daemon.md

 # Daemon Interchain Environment

-This environment allows to interact with actual COSMOS SDK Nodes.
+This environment allows to interact with actual *Cosmos-SDK* Nodes.
 Let's see how that work in details:

 ## Environment creation